 Notch effects are grouped into Blocks, this pin chooses which block is loaded.

-rendering.
+Loading a Notch Block is extremely resource intensive and will temporarily stop all rendering.
 Only load blocks outside of live environments.
 If changing blocks live is required consider using multiple layers and bypass, or cached resources.